AJBreukink/W4_Blog/readme.md

 ## Synopsis

-This is a blog that works with a database and can be used to post & read articles and sort them by categories.
+This is a fully responsive blog that works with a database and can be used to post & read articles and sort them by categories.

 ## Demo

  [ The Live Demo](http://maijagrudule.com/mimi/blog)  where you can see the user and admin part of the blog .